 I have written often of old Qian Long.
-I imagine him sneaking out, drinking tea he shouldn't be preparing himself in some nook of the palace, and sometimes even have visions of him hanging around laughing and drinking with the cooks and dishwashers in the palace kitchens.
+I imagine him sneaking out, drinking tea he shouldn't be preparing himself in some nook of the palace-much like Huizong, whom we discussed last month and sometimes even have visions of him hanging around laughing and drinking with the cooks and dishwashers in the palace kitchens.
 Such imaginations seem very Zen to me, and make me feel warm inside.
 In honor of my old tea brother, who still inspires so many artists, poets and Chajin worldwide, I picked a few buds from the old trees while nobody was looking and put them in some paper in my pocket.
-Sure enough, they were flat a few days later when I tossed them in a bowl and reminisced about my trip to West Lake...
+Sure enough, they were flat a few days later when I tossed them in a bowl and reminisced about my trip to West Lake.